codehsbooks/introcs/README.md

 ![CodeHS](static/logo_name_small.png "CodeHS")

 An introduction to computer science.
-[Read the book](https://codehs.gitbooks.io/introcs/content/) online at GitBook!
+[Learn more about the course](https://codehs.com/info/curriculum/introjs) on CodeHS and [read the online textbook](https://codehs.gitbooks.io/introcs/content/) at GitBook!

 - [Programming with Karel](Programming-with-Karel/README.md)